infovore/voip-flashcards/README.md

 ## Credits

 Original code and English text by Tom Armitage
 Dutch translation by Dries De Roeck
+German translation by Kai Brueckers